GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/index.md

 # VM Preparation Guide

-!!!
-Note
-    For a quick demo deployment of the Gluu Server, skip the VM prep guide and try our new [Test Drive](./test-drive.md) installation process.

 ## Overview

 This document provides instructions for preparing a VM for a single-node Gluu Server deployment.
 Once the server is ready, install Gluu on one of the [supported operating systems](#supported-operating-systems).